Managing Hazardous Waste

 “Pollution prevention (P2) is any practice that reduces, eliminates, or prevents pollution at its source before it is created.”

-• If feasible, P2 is preferable over recycling, treatment, or disposal.
+• If possible, P2 is preferable over recycling, treatment, or disposal.

-• Less pollution = fewer impacts to human and environmental health
+• Less pollution = fewer impacts to human health and the environment

 Source: US EPA